Building your people, processes and technology for growthA business formulated with a RevOps structure will be optimised, efficient and built for...

-So how can you speed up the process and get some quick wins for your sales team?
+Obviously, this is going to take quite a bit of time out of your business sales manager schedule.
+How can you speed up the training process and get some quick wins for sales team?

 Sales Playbooks are a really useful tool for quickly getting your reps on the same page and standardising your sales and support activities.

-Sales Playbooks help you control and organise the data your teams are collecting (like persona type, company size etc).
+Sales Playbooks help you control and organise the data your teams are collecting (persona type, company size, etc.)

-They can outline scripts to ensure reps are getting across the key points of your products and benefits you offer, they can structure note taking formats so your other members of staff can easily find and reference information collected by others in the team.
+Sales Playbooks outline scripts to ensure sales reps are getting across the key points of your product/service and benefits you offer.
+They also work for structuring note-taking formats so your other members of staff can easily find and reference information collected by others in the team.